Entry-to-Practice Exam (EPE) Prep Course Overview

 Ashton’s RCIC Entry-to-Practice Exam (EPE) Prep course is offered to prepare graduates of the Graduate Diploma Program or an Immigration Practitioner Program (IPP) within the last three years, for the RCIC EPE examination.

-The program includes presentations along with interactive discussions and a simulated exam exercise with ICCRC sample questions, allowing students to review and recall knowledge in a collaborative environment.
-Students registered for this course have the option of purchasing practice exams from Emond Exam Prep at a substantially reduced cost.
+The program includes presentations along with interactive discussions and a simulated exam exercise with sample questions, allowing students to review and recall knowledge in a collaborative environment.
+Students registered for this course have the option of purchasing practice exams.
 Full details as well as a discount coupon code will be provided upon registration.

 The RCIC Entry-to-Practice Exam (EPE) Prep Course is delivered LIVE Online.
 The LIVE Online format uses the best webinar technology to provide an interactive classroom environment and connect the student to the instructor and their classmates for real-time discussions, material review, and question and answer sessions.

 The RCIC Entry-to-Practice Exam (EPE) Prep Course provides comprehensive coverage of the following topics: